 3000 plus British children, who between the end of the second world war and 1970, were told they were orphans and were shipped to Australia on a promise of warmth, fresh air, food, love and boundless opportunity.
 Instead, lives of neglect and abuse awaited them.

 Note: This play contains scenes which some may find challenging.

 BY ARRANGEMENT WITH H. L. A. MANAGEMENT

 To book just Forget Me Not, click on the image above.
-This link will be available soon.

 Summer of the Aliens by Louis Nowra

 Directed by Stacey Carmichael

 The year is 1962 and the world is worrying about the Cuban missile crisis, except for Lewis, a youth on the cusp of manhood, growing up in a Melbourne housing commission suburb.
 He is preoccupied with flying saucers, much to the disgust of his friend Brian who can think only of losing his virginity.
 The play centres on relationships, especially the relationship between 14 year-old Lewis and 14 year-old Dulcie.
 It is through Dulcie that Lewis begins to understand that the struggle to be adult is the struggle to understand the world around him.
 A vivid and amusing evocation of a family and a neighbourhood whose increasingly strange behaviour Lewis is forced to interpret in the only way he can ….
 The aliens must be among us!

 Performance rights for SUMMER OF THE ALIENS exclusively licenced by HLA Management Pty Ltd, P.O.
 Box 1536, Strawberry Hills NSW 2012 (email@example.com)